 display humility and realise that human beings do the best they can with what they know, understand and have the skills and situation and wherewithal to do

 have an ongoing passion for learning and communicating it to others in ways that meet their learning style and needs

 understand that we are all at different places in our learning and lives and that some will be ready to become Licensed Thrive Practitioners capable of working with the most vulnerable and challenging of our young people, and some may not.

 Applicants for the Thrive Trainers course will need to provide evidence of:

 • successful completion of the Thrive Practitioners Course (a minimum of 6 months prior to the start date of the Trainers course is recommended)

 • confident use of Thrive-Online

-• previous experience of training, e.g. teaching, coaching, leading workshops or Insets, etc.
+• previous experience of training adults, e.g. teaching, coaching, leading workshops or Insets, etc.

 Applicants must ensure they are prepared for the course by revisiting the Practitioner course materials and Thrive-Online.
 This knowledge will be assessed in Module 1 of the Trainers course.

-The intensive Trainers course consists of 5 separate modules which will be completed over a period of approximately 5 months, as outlined below.
+The Trainers course is an intensive and emotionally demanding course consisting of 5 separate modules which will be completed over a period of approximately 5 months, as outlined below.
+Module Type Days Notes